Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

  MobileSDK can register to SPiDR/Kandy Link server with a valid HMAC Token obtained from SPiDR/Kandy Link.
 You can get information on how to get HMAC Token, see [here](#appendix-e-obtaining-a-hmac-token).

  Use the `registerToServer` method to register the client to the server with the values set in configuration.
-After the client is registered, the notification state will be changed to "CONNECTED", and the registration state is "REGISTERED".
-The client will try to stay in "REGISTERED" and "CONNECTED" states until the client is unregistered.
-After registering with HMAC Token, in case the registration state is "UNREGISTERED", you must obtain a new HMAC token to register again.
+After the client is registered, the notification state will be changed to "CONNECTED".
+The client will try to stay in "CONNECTED" states until the client is unregistered.
+After registering with HMAC Token, in case the notification state is "DISCONNECTED", you must obtain a new HMAC token to register again.
 Because the obtained HMAC Tokens are disposable.

 The `SMRegistrationApplicationDelegate` should be set to receive registration service notifications.